Peer Effects in Random Consideration Sets: Estimation of the Model Parameters

+This section provides an estimator of the model parameters that uses discrete-time data (Dataset 2) and assesses its quality in Monte Carlo simulations.

-We normalize the intensity parameter $\lambda_{a}$ to $1$ for all $a\in\mathcal{A}$.
-Thus, for each $\theta$, we can construct the transition rate matrix $\mathcal{M}\left( \theta \right)$ using Equations (\ref{a}) and (\ref{T}).
-In turn, this information allows to calculate the so-called transition matrix
+Let $\theta =\left( \Gamma ,\succ,\operatorname{Q}\right)$ be an element of the space of possible parameters we want to estimate.
+(We normalize the intensity parameter $\lambda_{a}$ to $1$ for all $a\in\mathcal{A}$.)
+Note that since the number of people in the network and the number of choices is finite, the parameter space for $\Gamma$ and $\succ$ is a finite set.
+For each $\theta$ we can construct the transition rate matrix $\mathcal{M}\left( \theta \right)$ using Equations (\ref{a}) and (\ref{T}).
+In turn, this information allows us to calculate the transition matrix